parrt/cs652/projects/vtable.md

 </tr>
 </table>

-The order of inherited fields must be preserved in `struct`s for subclasses so that a reference to an object through any pointer type will access the same field offset.
-Any fields added in a subclass must appear after the inherited attributes.
+*The order of inherited fields must be preserved* in `struct`s for subclasses so that a reference to an object through any pointer type will access the same field offset.
+Any fields added in a subclass must appear after the inherited fields.

 #### Main programs